 CyberTrade — Whitepaper

-The CyberTrade project is designed to be exchange-independent and is at liberty to trade across any of the 500+ exchanges of the $2 trillion Market Capital of the cryptocurrency world, and be a part of the $200 billion per day, crypto trading environment.
+The CyberTrade project is designed to be exchange-independent and is at liberty to trade across any 100+ decentralised exchanges operating within the $2 trillion Market Capital of the cryptocurrency world.

-The objective of CyberTrade is to enable crypto investors (beginners and buy-and-hold communities alike), to accelerate capital growth by implementing active trading, without doing any trading.
+The objective of CyberTrade is to enable crypto investors to safely accelerate capital growth by implementing active trading within a safe, decentralised architecture.